DouglasJost/CqrsWithMediatRExample/README.md

 - Create and update products via HTTP POST/PUT (Write Model)
 - Project product changes to a separate read-only view using Azure Service Bus
 - Query read-optimized data via HTTP GET (Read Model)
-- Authenticate users using login/password and issue secure JWT tokens
+- Authenticate users using login/password and issue secure JWT access and refresh tokens

 It is designed as a **learning tool** to demonstrate best practices in:

 - CQRS with MediatR
 - Event-driven architecture with Azure Service Bus
-- JWT Authentication
+- JWT Authentication with refresh token rotation
 - ASP.NET Core dependency injection
-- Azure Key Vault to retrieve secrets (Azure-Service-Bus-Namespace, Azure-Service-Bus-QueueName)
+- Azure Key Vault to retrieve secrets (with environment variable fallback)
 - Clean architecture and project separation
 - Optimistic concurrency (RowVersion)